efabless/openlane2/docs/source/reference/pin_placement_cfg.md

 #### `@bit_major`

-If two buses are matched with the same regular expression, the buses are sorted in a bit-major fashion: i.e., ascendingly by bit number then alphabetically by bus name.
+If two buses are matched with the same regular expression, the buses are sorted in a bit-major fashion: i.e., ascendingly by any found bit number(s) then alphabetically by any found bus name(s).

 For example, for a regular expression `l.*` matching pins:
 * `lemon[1]`